Two Day Sale of Antiques & Collectables including Stamps, Postcards, Coins, Furniture, Pictures, Ceramics, Glass, Jewellery and Silver

 Lots are sold subject to any amendments, declarations, announcements or alterations to the description which can be made at any time by the Auctioneer prior to the invitation of bids.

 On the fall of the hammer the lot shall become and remain in every respect the responsibility of the Purchaser and be held at their risk.
 This risk includes burglary, fire, theft and breakage.
 Please see clause 21 regarding postage of lots.
-All lots must be paid for in full and removed at the buyer's expense and risk from the saleroom by the end of the Tuesday following the sale.
+All lots must be paid for in full and removed at the buyer's expense and risk from the saleroom by seven days following the sale.
 In default of this the auctioneers shall not be responsible if the same are lost, stolen, damaged or destroyed.
 All lots not removed within this period shall be at the sole risk of the buyer and subject to a storage charge.
-All items not removed after the expiration of 7 days after the conclusion of the sale they may then be sold either publicly or by private treaty without any notice to the buyer and storage charges will be deducted from the sale proceeds.
+All items not removed after the expiration of 7 days after the conclusion of the sale may then be sold either publicly or by private treaty without any notice to the buyer and storage charges will be deducted from the sale proceeds.

 The Purchaser will be liable for any losses or charges as a result of non compliance with any of the conditions of sale.